rsdoiel/mkpage/README.md

 data sources--

 + "now" and "name" are strings
-+ "weather" comes from a URL
++ "weather" comes from a URL of JSON content
 + "signature" comes from a file in our local disc

 That would be expressed on the command line as follows